 He received his B.A in Political Science & International Affairs from the University of Georgia in 2015.Read more

 Jennifer Zenteno-Pearce is originally from Tlalnepantla, Mexico and proudly grew up in Zoquitlan, Puebla through the age of 7 before she was brought to Atlanta, Georgia in 2000.
 After graduation Jennifer attended Georgia Perimeter College (GPC) and later transferred to Kennesaw State University to continue her Bachelor’s in Biochemistry.
 During her tenure at GPC she served as a Senator for her school’s Student Government Association and was actively involved in the Latino Connections Club.
-She has also been involved with the Latin American Association for the past 9 years as a volunteer for summer camps and the Annual Latino Youth Leadership Conference.Read more
+She has also been involved with the Latin American Association since High School as a volunteer for summer camps and the Annual Latino Youth Leadership Conference.Read more

 Angie F. Chermanz Monroy is a 4th year student at Emory University double majoring in International Studies and German studies.
 She was born in Colombia and lived there until she was 13 years old when she was brought to the United States to live with her father and continued her studies here.